How to Overcome Sexual Anxiety

 Many people experience fears that they won’t be able to satisfy their partner sexually or live up to their previous sexual experiences.
 These worries only serve to limit your sexual pleasure and performance, as these negative thoughts cloud your ability to fully enjoy sex — often triggering physical side effects.

-“Porn in particular can trigger feelings of inadequacy, as some pornography can introduce unrealistic expectations into the bedroom,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“Porn in particular can trigger feelings of inadequacy, as some pornography can introduce unrealistic expectations into the bedroom,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “Along with porn being performance-driven and not focused on emotional connection.
 If your introduction to sex and intimacy is via porn, it can take years of unlearning to find a genuine connection with yourself sexually.”